Life Estate DEEDs Texas

 How to remove someone from a life estate

-With a traditional Life Estate Deed, the written consent of both parties, the Life Tenant and the Remainderman, is required if the property is to be sold during the lifetime of the Life Tenant.
+With a traditional Life Estate Deed, the written consent of both parties, the Life Tenant and the Remainderman, is required if the property is to be sold or financed during the lifetime of the Life Tenant.
 This requirement ends on the death of the Life Tenant.

 Residential Real Estate Law